Lower Back Pain : Lumbago – Symptoms, Causes, and Treatment

 Applying basic treatment techniques at home for treating mild and acute pain can be very effective.
 In some instances it can reduce the effects of chronic and severe pain, practicing self-care can easily be adjustable depending on the individual, these include:

-Episodes of low back pain can lessen in occurrence by briefly avoiding strenuous physical activity that put stress on the lower back.
+Episodes of low back pain can lessen in occurrence by briefly avoiding strenuous physical activity that puts stress on the lower back.
 Having a short rest period is highly advised, but too much inactivity can often make healing more difficult.
 Medical experts suggest that relaxing for a few days (depending on the severity of the pain) is better than resting for longer a period.

 One technique allows patients to stay active but avoids strenuous physical activities.
 Activity modification allows patients to do their daily routine but with less action that aggravates low back pain.
 For example, if standing for a prolonged period intensifies the pain, doctors advise patients to sit in intervals to allow a favorable healing environment.
 Avoiding activities and positions that worsen the pain will help reduce lumbago in the long run.